11ty/11ty-website/docs/config.md

 ### Directory for Includes

-Controls the which directory is the _includes_ directory.
-The _includes_ folder is meant for templates and data in general like layout templates.
+Controls which directory is the _includes_ directory.
+The _includes_ directory is meant for templates and data in general, like layout templates.

 | Includes Directory |  |
 | --- | --- |